justinishAWS/AIAssistedAutoTests/libs/tests/test-8.script.md

 ### 6. Access the graph and open the popup.

+Access the graph and open the popup, PASS in 2 and 3 as a PARAMETERS.
+Then wait a few seconds.

 **Constraints:**
 - You MUST pass in parameters 2 and 3

-### 7. Wait

-Wait a few seconds.

-### 8. Click the blue hexadecimal string
+### 7. Click the blue hexadecimal string

 In the right panel, click the first blue hexadecimal string (it should look like this: "...d0f3ab63951df").
 Then wait a few seconds.

 **Constraints:**
 - You MUST ensure that the link you are trying to click is a blue hexadecimal string.
-If it is not try again
+- You MUST ensure that this was clicked.
+If you still see it on the page, try again

-### 9. Click 'Open Segment Details Panel' button
+### 8. Click 'Open Segment Details Panel' button

 In the top right corner, open segment details panel IF it is not already expanded.

-### 10. Click 'Exceptions' button
+### 9. Click 'Exceptions' button

 In the right panel, click the 'Exceptions' button.

-### 11. Look for 'Only one PurgeQueue operation on apm_test is allowed every 60 seconds.'.
+### 10. Look for 'Only one PurgeQueue operation on apm_test is allowed every 60 seconds.'.

 Look for the message 'Only one PurgeQueue operation on apm_test is allowed every 60 seconds.'.